appetite magazine

 Mussels

-So good for you and easy to source sustainably, steam in a shallot broth with garlic and fresh parsley and serve with chips and mayonnaise, just as the Belgians do.
+Good for you and easy to source sustainably, steam mussels in a shallot broth with garlic and fresh parsley and serve with chips and mayo, just like the Belgians.

 Partridge